What are the other Names for this Condition? (Also known as/Synonyms)

 - Other types of medications can help by increasing the production and release of dopamine, or by preventing its breakdown

-- Almost all available medications (may) have side effects, so adjustments are often required to find optimal doses
+- Most medications have side effects, and so adjustments are often required to find optimal doses

 - Following prolonged treatment, patient responses to medications may decrease over time